 Reorder points are set based on expected raw material supply and finished product demand.
 Safety stock, not so much.
 Safety stock is the amount of inventory kept on hand for unanticipated material shortages or demand spikes.

-Manufacturer safety stock is larger than wholesaler or retailer safety stock because it covers both raw materials and finished products.
+Manufacturer safety stock is larger than wholesale marketplace or retailer safety stock because it covers both raw materials and finished products.
 Like reorder points, every product at every part of the production inventory management process should have enough safety stock to weather a storm.

 Insulating your business from uncertainty is important, but it comes with a cost.
 Every square inch you use to store safety stock could be used to store your finished products with the highest turnover rate.

 Today, finding the right manufacturing inventory system is a matter of finding the right manufacturing inventory software.